Blog

 Bonus depreciation is a tax incentive that allows your business to deduct a large percentage of the purchase price of eligible assets.
 Examples include:

-• Tangible personal property: Machinery, equipment, computers, appliances and furniture used in a business
+• Tangible personal property: Machinery, equipment, computers, appliances, and furniture used in a business

 • Qualified improvement property: Improvements made to the interior portion of a nonresidential building after the building is placed in service